smurfix/range_set/README.rst

 * discrete, i.e. there is no value between ``n`` and ``n+1``.

-ConSet doesn't add or subtract any other values, nor does it try to subtract two instances from each other.
+RangeSet doesn't add or subtract any other values, nor does it try to subtract two instances from each other.

 The requirement to subtract 1 is an optimization that could be removed if